ch-sa/labelCloud/docs/index.md

 ### Correction

 * Use the buttons on the left-hand side or shortcuts to correct the *translation*, *dimension* and *rotation* of the bounding box
 * Resize the bounding box by holding your cursor above one side and scrolling with the mouse wheel

 By default the x- and y-rotation of bounding boxes will be prohibited.
 For labeling **9 DoF-Bounding Boxes** deactivate `z-Rotation Only Mode` in the menu, settings or `config.ini` file.
-Now you will be free to rotate around all three axes.
+Now you will be able to rotate around all three axes.

+If you have a point clouds with objects that keep their positions over multiple frames, you can activate the *Propagate Labels* feature in the Labels menu or `config.ini`.

 ## Import & Export Options
 labelCloud is built for a versatile use and aims at supporting all common point cloud file formats and label formats for storing 3D bounding boxes.
 The tool is designed to be easily adaptable to multiple use cases.
 To change the settings, simply edit the corresponding line in the `config.ini` (see [Configuration](configuration.md)) for a description of all parameters).

 ### Supported Point Cloud Formats